 The word Kranz means “wreath” or “ring”.
-Kranz anatomy is a specialized structure in C4 plants where the mesophyll cells are clustered around the bundle-sheath cells in a ring-like fashion.
+Kranz anatomy is a specialized structure in C4 Plants where the mesophyll cells are clustered around the bundle-sheath cells in a ring-like fashion.
 The number of chloroplasts in the bundle-sheath cells is more than that in the mesophyll cells.
 This is found in C4 grasses such as maize and a few dicots.
 The Kranz anatomy is developed in three different steps:

 Initiation of procambium

-Bundle sheath and mesophyll cells specification
+Bundle sheath and mesophyll cell specification

 Chloroplast development and integration of the C4 cycle